 Recently, April's U2 cover of "With or Without You" was featured twice in the 2018 Winter Olympics in the short performance routine of Canadian pair figure skaters, Eric Radford and Meagan Duhamel, who earned a gold medal in the team event and bronze medal in the individual pair-skating event.
 These 2x World champions, 7x Canadian National champions discuss how they came to use April's recording on Megan's blog.

-In late 2018, this Olympic Canadian pairs team headed out on their "Thank You Canada" Tour, along with Tessa Virtue, Scott Moir, Patrick Chan, and other fellow Candian Olympians.
+In late 2018, Duhamel and Radford headed out on their "Thank You Canada" Tour, along with Tessa Virtue, Scott Moir, Patrick Chan, and other fellow Candian Olympians.
 The tour included 28 performances across Canada and internationally and featured "With or Without You" as part of the setlist for this well-decorated Candian team.
-It is now being re-broadcast on CBC and elsewhere.
+It is now being re-broadcast on CBC and other Canadian TV networks.

 In March of 2018, April received the "Audience Choice" award for her video "Looks Like Change" at the 17th Annual LDS Film Festival Awards Ceremony held at the Scera Shell.
 In 2016 she was also a Posi Award Finalist in the "Social Action and Justice" category in the 11th Annual Posi Music Awards.
 April was invited to perform her nominated original song at the awards ceremony held in Tampa, Florida.
 Her music video, "Truth Speak," was also a 2016 Posi Award Finalist in the "Music Video" category and was featured at the festival.